THE LAST WARM DAY FOR A WHILE?

 Your First Alert Weather Forecast:

 Could this be our last day with highs in the 70s this year?
-It’s possible, especially looking at the cooler weather pattern that will unfold over the days to come.
+It seems likely, especially considering the cooler weather pattern that will unfold over the days to come.

 Enjoy today’s weather while we have it...
 We’ll have sunshine and gusty south winds through most of the afternoon.
 Skies will be clouding over this evening as our next weathermaker moves through the region.
 Widely scattered showers and thunderstorms will develop, mainly after midnight.
 Some storms could have downpours, lightning and gusty winds through early Wednesday.
 Our risk of severe weather is LOW.